maryreader/personal-website/content/authors/admin/_index.md

   url: https://www.lse.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Research Officer at the Centre for Analysis of Social Exclusion at the LSE.
-My research focuses on the impact of poverty, disadvantage and social security on families with children, with a particular focus on early childhood, educational inequalities and larger families.
+My research focuses on the impact of poverty, disadvantage and social security on families, with a particular focus on early childhood, educational inequalities and larger families.

 # Interests to show in About widget
 interests: